 Now it is time to write your CV.
 The following points are very subjective and might not be relevant to you.
 Try to adapt it to your background.

-It is not necessary to list all the work experience you have: preparing lunch for kids at school might not be relevant.
+It is not necessary to list all the work experience you have.

 Try to equate an experience with a project (1 Experience = 1 project) and not an experience with a position (1 Experience = 1 position).